Creating click-worthy pins is one of the most important things about using Pinterest marketing to get traffic.

 That’s my goal with these templates.
 To make creating pins fun and easy for you.

-For only $15 you can get a set of 25 Pinterest pin templates that are easy to customize and edit to match your style.
-The templates are made in Canva so all you need is a free Canva account to use them.
+For only $15 you can get a set of 40 Pinterest pin templates (plus a FREE mini-ebook with some pin design tips) that are easy to customize and edit to match your style.
+The templates are made in Canva, all you need is a free Canva account to use them.

 Here is a little sneak peek of what you’ll get: